-Our on-line book clubs are a way for interpreters to discuss relevant texts with interpreters across the country (and abroad).
+Our on-line interpreter book discussions are a way for professional interpreters to discuss relevant texts with colleagues across the country (and abroad), moderated and overseen by RID Sponsor: Ginevra Deianni.
 Book clubs are 1 month long (4 weeks, specified), with a weekly guided reflection question to answer on-line.
-Participants purchase their own book upon registration at any bookseller of their choice, in their preferred format: many books have an e-book option, and some are available for rental at your local library.
-There is no specific time to log on - interpreters follow weekly deadlines for posting responses at their own pace.
-Participants write reflections about the book we read through guided questions posted to our discussion board, and respond to each other to create meaningful dialogue on the topic.
-We use Google Groups as our format (all email address work with google groups - not only gmail addresses).
-CEUs are awarded at the end of each session upon successful completion.
+Book is not included.
+Copyright laws require participants to purchase their own book at any authorized bookseller of their choice (Amazon, B&N, etc), in their preferred format.
+Many books have an e-book option, and some are available for rental at your local library.
+There is no specific time to log on for this program - participants follow weekly deadlines for posting responses at their own pace to keep the group on track together.
+Flexibility & extensions are offered as needed.

-All Book club selections earn RID Professional Studies CEUs.
+All Book club selections earn RID Professional Studies CEUs

 October 2022: “Signs of Resistance: American Deaf Cultural History: 1900-World War II” by Susan Burch

 November 2022: "The Elements of Ethics for Professionals" by W. Brad Johnson